honeypot-run/tutorials/01-integration/README.md

     </script>
    ```

   Next, reload your `index.html` page in your browser.
-You should see a fingerprint rendered to the screen. e.g.
+After a second or two, you should see a fingerprint rendered to the screen. e.g.

   ```sh
   Fingerprint: 40dcd21f-c68c-4533-97fc-93679853e940